-If you enjoy what you hear, then please consider leaving us a rating on our iTunes page and our Stitcher Radio page.
-We are also available on the Throwback Network so please consider checking out all the other retro goodness podcasts available there, as well.
+If you enjoy what you hear, then please consider leaving us a rating on our Apple Podcasts page and our Stitcher Radio page.

 Ratings help us to promote the show and get it front of more people, so we thank you for any help you can provide!

 Thanks for listening and GAME ON!